babel/website/_posts/2017-09-12-planning-for-7.0.md

 Since Babel has been renamed from 6to5, browsers have been implementing more of the spec and users are more comfortable with using the latest syntax/build tooling.
 It shouldn't be surprisingly however that Babel's goals haven't changed much.

-Our two goals are hand in hand: help developers transform new syntax into backwards compatible code (abstract browser support away), and be a bridge to help TC39 get feedback on new ECMAScript proposals and for the community to have a say in the future of the language.
+Our two goals are hand in hand:

+1. Help developers transform new syntax into backwards compatible code (abstract browser support away)
+2. Be a bridge to help TC39 get feedback on new ECMAScript proposals and for the community to have a say in the future of the language.

 Thus, I think it's an understatement to say that Babel is a vital part of the JavaScript community (almost 10 million downloads a month of `babel-core`) and sorely needs its support.
 (The only talks I've tried to give are about this point: [JSConf EU](https://github.com/hzoo/maintaining-an-oss-project), [React Rally](https://github.com/hzoo/so-how-does-babel-even-work), [TC39](https://github.com/hzoo/role-of-babel-in-js)).
-I made recently: "What happens if Babel dies"?
+I said recently: "What happens if Babel dies"?
 What happens when the current group of people interested in this project get bored/burned out/move on to other things?
 (What if it's already happened?).
 Are we going to do something about it?
-I don't want to just ask you to help us, you already are us as users of the project.
+I don't want to just ask you to help us, you already are *us* as users of the project.

 Ok then, let's talk about some changes!